U.S. administration says Obamacare enrollment tops 5 million

 But the 2010 law's implementation has been dogged by delays, legal challenges and political attacks from Republicans and other critics.

-U.S. Health and Human Services Secretary Kathleen Sebelius told Congress last week that the administration would not extend the March 31 enrollment deadline.
+U.S. Health and Human Services Secretary Kathleen Sebelius told Congress last week that the administration will not extend the March 31 enrollment deadline.

 But the law allows people who have difficulty signing up for coverage to arrange for special enrollment periods.
-With huge volumes expected in the final days of the open enrollment period, analysts say 2014 enrollment may not reach its final total until sometime after March.
+And with huge volumes expected in the final days of the open enrollment period, analysts say 2014 enrollment may not reach its final total until sometime after March.

-Separately, California's state health insurance exchange said on Monday its enrollment passed the 1 million mark, with 1,018,315 people selecting a health plan through the exchange as of Saturday.
-Those numbers are part of the Obamacare enrollment figures.

-"California continues to lead the nation in the implementation of the Affordable Care Act and the numbers released today illustrate strong progress in the push to expand health care coverage as we head into the final weeks of open enrollment," California Assocation of Health Plans' Chief Executive Patrick Johnston said in a statement.